 How Can A Hermaphrodite Cannabis Plant Be Used?

-A hermaphrodite cannabis plant is still useful in a number of ways.
+A hermaphrodite cannabis plant can still be useful in a number of ways.

 The amount of THC in hermaphrodite cannabis is very low.
 However, you can still make concentrates from it that will be as potent as those made from female plants.

 The desire of any cannabis grower is to produce as many female flowers as possible, as this gives users the chance to consume cannabis with a higher concentration of desired compounds such as THC and CBD.
-Early identification and closely following the growth of your crop is therefore key to getting an overall harvest you’ll be satisfied with.
-Besides genetics, stress is identified as the main cause of cannabis plants turning hermaphrodite.
-One of the most ideal ways of avoiding hermaphroditic plants is to ensure your crop grows in a stress-free environment.
-This generally means providing just enough light (not too much, nor too little), water, nutrients, and keeping your plants free from pests and disease.
+However, hermaphrodite weed can sometimes come in the way.
+Luckily, you can still save the harvest early identification and closely following the growth of your crop is key to getting an overall harvest you’ll be satisfied with.